DestinE-Climate-DT/one_pass/docs/source/the_data_request.rst

 Raw
 ^^^^^^^^^^

 The ``"raw"`` statistic does not compute any statistical summaries on the incoming data, it simply outputs the raw data as it is passed.
-The only way it will modify the data is if a Dataset is passed with many climate variables, it will extract the variable requested and produce a Dataset containing only that variable.
+The only way it will modify the data is if a Dataset is passed with many climate variables, it will extract the variable requested and produce a Dataset containing only that variable (this is true for all statistic, see variable key:value).
 This option is included to act as a temporary data buffer for some use case applications.

+Note: The key:value pairs ``"stat_freq"`` and ``"output_freq"`` will be ignored if ``"stat":"raw"``.
+The one_pass will simply save the data it has been passed at native temporal resolution.
+This is to reduce uneccessary I/O.

 Bias-Correction
 ^^^^^^^^^^^^^^^^^

 Another layer to the one_pass library is the bias-correction.
 This package is being developed seperately from the one_pass but will make use of the outputs from the one_pass package.
-Specifically if you set ``"stat" : "bias_correction"`` you will receive three outputs, as opposed to just one.
+Specifically if you set ``"stat" : "bias_correction"`` and ``"save" : True``, you will receive three outputs, as opposed to just one.

 1. Daily aggregations of the incoming data (either daily means or summations if the variable is precipitation) as netCDF.
 Currently the variable names that will use summation as opposed to means are ``'pr', 'lsp', 'cp', 'tp', 'pre', 'precip', 'rain'``.
 2. The raw data at native temporal resolution as netCDF (this is equivalent to ``"raw"`` described above).
-3. A pickle file containing TDigest objects.
+3. A pickle file containing TDigest objects, called ``month_01_variable_bias_correction.pkl`` if the month is January for example.
 There will be one file for each month, and the digests will be updated with the daily time aggregations (means or summations) for that month.
 The months will be accumulated, for example, the month 01 file will contain data from all the Januaries of the years the model has covered.

 When using this statistic, make sure to set ``"stat_freq" : "daily"`` and ``"output_freq" : "daily"``.
+If you set ``"save" : False`` the raw data and the daily aggregated data will not be saved, however the digest files will always be saved regardless.

+If the pickle files containing the digest objects become too large (exceed the pickle limit of 2GB), they will be saved as .zarr files instead.
+In this case, there will be two files ``month_01_variable_bias_correction.zarr`` containing only the digests and a smaller ``month_01_variable_bias_correction.pkl`` containing all the metadata required for the Dataset.

 .. note:: The bias-correction statistic has been created specifically to pass data to the bias correction package.
 It does not provide bias corrected data itself.

 Frequencies
 -----------------